FACT SHEET: Total Eclipse Weekend Columbia, S.C.

-Dozens of Columbia, S.C., tourism attractions, along with entertainment venues, cultural and educational institutions, retail and hospitality businesses and more are celebrating and commemorating the eclipse through special events, activities and offerings for the entire long weekend leading up to and during the eclipse.
-More events are added weekly on the official campaign website: http://www.totaleclipsecolumbiasc.com.
+More than 120 events will be hosted by Columbia, S.C., tourism attractions, along with entertainment venues, cultural and educational institutions, retail and hospitality businesses and more are celebrating and commemorating the eclipse through special events, activities and offerings for the entire long weekend leading up to and during the eclipse.
+More events are added weekly on the official website: https://totaleclipsecolumbiasc.com.

 Selected events include the following:

 - “Soda City Eclipse Viewing Party” and Eclipse Eve Drive-In Movie Night at Historic Columbia Speedway in Cayce, S.C., just across the Congaree River from Columbia, S.C.